4 Initiatives to Take to Finish the Quarter Strong | 10G

 So, is there time left to complete the goals you set at the beginning of the year?
-Yes.
-However, success in the third quarter and year won’t happen by accident.
+Absolutely.
+However, success in the fourth quarter and year overall won’t happen by accident.
 To find yourself amongst the host of companies that consistently meet their goals you have to be intentional about the consistent action you’re giving.

-1. Reassess your goals.
+Reassess your goals.
 Yes, you’ve set your goals high and had every intention to complete them and even exceed them.
 But as the third quarter closes in, how realistic are the goals you set?
 And an even better question: do the goals you set still reflect the priorities of your company at this stage in the game?
 Often goals shift as the year progresses.
 I highly encourage you to continually reassess and reframe the goals you need to focus on most.
 Try your hardest to follow the daily and weekly model of listing your priorities with your team.
 Not only will this help you stay focused on the end goals, but this will keep you accountable with the daily steps you need to take to find big picture success.

-4. Do different things or do things differently.
+Do different things or do things differently.
 You’re in the unique place between failure and success in terms of your goals.
 Taking the initiative to shake things up and remain positive at this time is crucial.
 If you continue attacking the year the same way you have the first two quarters, chances are you won’t meet your goals.
 Take this time to try executing your tasks more productively, create a more seamless organizational system, and truly bring yourself to a more superior level of performance.
 Determine whether you need to do different things or simply do the things you’re already doing differently.
 The answer to this question can give you the direction you need to finish your quarter, and year, strong and hit those lofty goals you set from the start.

 If you would like to learn more, view our training sessions we offer or get in touch to get a free demo of 10G's product.